-The communist government, that came in power after the Second World War, did not pay much attention to the decorative side of the city.
-Perhaps, it was an ideological thing, an aspect that they connected with decadent capitalist societies of the west.
+The communist government, that came to power after the Second World War, didn’t pay much attention to the decorative side of the city.
+Perhaps it was an ideological thing, an aspect that they connected with decadent capitalist societies of the west.

 Or, it could be that there wasn’t money for maintenance.
 However, the communist government built the industry, roads, hospitals, schools and huge new residential areas.
 In communist times, people received flats from the government for free.
-Apart from factories that previously existed and which are mostly all closed now, everything else constructed during the communist times in Belgrade is still very much in use.
-And, people will continue to use those facilities for a long time.
+Apart from factories that previously existed and which are mostly all closed now, everything else constructed in Belgrade during communist times is still very much in use.
+Additionally, people will continue to use those facilities for a long time.

-But, things have changed and the new city government has invested considerable effort in the past 2 year to improve the city.
+But things have changed and, in the past two years, the new city government has invested considerable effort to improve the city.
 As I mentioned in my previous posts, they are currently renovating central parts of Belgrade.
 Also, many previously completely crumbling facades have been brought back to their original splendour.

-I have taken photos for this post completely randomly.
-It wasn’t a difficult task, because wherever you are in the city, you can see such buildings.
+I’ve taken photos for this post completely randomly.
+It wasn’t a difficult task, because wherever you are in the city, you can see dilapidated buildings.
 Some of them are in the very central area, next to already restored buildings.

-What matters is that they are doing the necessary work now.
-Of course, the task is enormous and it will take a long time to tilt the balance to the point when only some buildings would need to be renovated, as regular maintenance.
+What matters now is that they are doing the necessary work.
+Of course, the task is enormous and it will take a long time to tilt the balance to the point when only some buildings would need to be restored, as regular maintenance.

-The above photo is of Balkanska Street.
+The photo above is of Balkanska Street.
 It’s a historical street in the heart of Belgrade, where you can still find some traditional craftsmanship shops.
-The street was very recently completely renovated, including the subterranean infrastructure.
+The street was very recently completely restored, including the subterranean infrastructure.
 The idea is to bring the street back to its former glory.